dmyersturnbull/typed-dfs/README.md

 Dependencies in the extras are only restricted to minimum version numbers;
 libraries that use them can set their own version ranges.
-For example, typed-dfs only requires pyarrow >= 0.4, but Pandas can further restrict it.
+For example, typed-dfs only requires tables >= 0.4, but Pandas can further restrict it.
 [natsort](https://github.com/SethMMorton/natsort) is also only assigned a minimum version number;
 this is because it receives frequent major version bumps.
 This means that the result of typed-df’s `sort_natural` could change.